 3) Schedule as much as you can before you leave.
 Specifically, I’m referring to blog posts and social media posts.
 Just because you’re taking some time away from work, doesn’t mean you have to lose momentum in your online life.
 In fact, if you schedule content in advance, it’s likely many of your followers won’t even realize you’re away.
 Most blogging platforms will allow you to schedule blog content in advance, and there are a number of great social media schedulers available.

 4) Let your team know you’ll be away.
-Whether this is clients, or a blogging mastermind group, or whomever you work with, make sure they know you’ll be away from the office for a few days.
+Whether this is clients, or a blogging mastermind group, or whomever you work with on a regular basis, make sure they know you’ll be away from the office for a few days.
 Advanced notice gives everyone time to ask questions of you, and to plan for your absence.
 Your team will appreciate the heads-up.

 5) Expect a busy first day back.
 The day you return from time away from the office is always hectic.
 That’s just a fact of life.
 There will be emails to respond to, calls to return, and most likely, some things have piled up on your desk while you were gone.
 Expect that the first day back is going to be a catch-up day, and don’t over-schedule yourself.
 Block off at least the first half of the day just to get caught up and back into the groove.